Treatment of antenatal depression

 Cognitive behaviour therapy can help you to identify the negative thinking that is likely to be affecting your mood (feelings) and behaviour.

-When a person is depressed, they see life in a negative way – as it reflects the way that they are generally feeling about themselves and/or life in general.
+When a person is depressed, they see life in a negative way.
+Their perception reflects the way that they are generally feeling about themselves and/or life in general.
 The cognitive aspect of this treatment is, therefore, about helping you to identify this negative thinking style, and begin to challenge your negative thoughts by looking at the evidence for them and rationalising them.
 For example, a person with antenatal depression may perceive that they will not be a good mother.
 They may lack confidence in their ability to cope and worry that others may consider them inadequate.
 However, when challenging these thoughts or beliefs, you can begin to see that they are not really founded or logical.

-The behavioural aspect of this treatment for depression may involve doing things that you have avoided or are no longer doing.
-As mentioned, when depressed, a person often doesn’t gain interest or pleasure out of things that they used to do, and so often stop doing these things – which takes even more pleasure out of life, can make you feel more isolated and robs you of the feeling of satisfaction when you achieve something.
-Therefore, often treatment also involves setting yourself small goals and, although they may seem hard to do at first, as you recover, these will become easier and give you the opportunity to experience pleasure again – thus playing an important role in your recovery.
+The behavioural aspect of this treatment for depression may involve doing things you have avoided or are no longer doing.
+As mentioned, when depressed, a person often doesn’t gain interest or pleasure out of things that they used to do.
+So, they often stop doing these things.
+In turn, this takes even more pleasure out of life, can make you feel more isolated, and robs you of the feeling of satisfaction when you achieve something.
+Therefore, often treatment also involves setting yourself small goals.
+This may seem hard to do at first.
+But as you recover, these will become easier and give you the opportunity to experience pleasure again – thus playing an important role in your recovery.

 Interpersonal Psychotherapy (IPT)

-As depression may be associated with past losses and/or changes, this type of therapy can assist you to resolve these losses, changes or manage conflicts which may be contributing to your experience of depression.
+Depression may be associated with past losses and/or changes.
+As such, this type of therapy can assist you to resolve these losses, changes or manage conflicts which may be contributing to your experience of depression.